 2. Flow too strong

-The eyewash station should provide a controlled flow to both eyes at a velocity that is non-injurious.
-It is not uncommon to find the water flow to be too strong.
-This can result in great discomfort for the user causing the victim to avoid staying in the eyewash for the full 15-minute flush period, or in more severe cases, cause injury to sensitive eye tissue.
+The eyewash station needs to provide a controlled flow to both eyes at a safe velocity.
+Unfortunately, it is not uncommon to find the water flow to be too strong.
+A strong flow can lead to great discomfort for the user, causing them to avoid staying in the eyewash for the entire 15-minute flush period or cause injury to sensitive eye tissues in more severe cases.

 3. Flow too weak

-A flow that is too weak will not sufficiently rinse the exposed area in the prescribed time.
-This is also a common reason for non-compliance and impacts the ability to provide proper first aid.
+On the other hand, too weak a flow will not sufficiently rinse the exposed area in the prescribed time.
+This is also a common reason for non-compliance and impacts the ability to provide proper care.